 Courses taken in parallel programs at other institutions usually satisfy bachelor's degree requirements at Cortland.
 If a student changes degree plans, it is possible that some courses taken at other institutions will not meet degree requirements in an alternate program at Cortland.
 One half the credit hours for the major, minor or concentration must be completed at Cortland.

 To assure a clear articulation between programs at other institutions and specific majors at Cortland, students are encouraged to consult this catalog and utilize transfer planning resources to complete only those courses at other institutions that will fulfill specific Cortland major/degree requirements.

 An evaluation of transfer credits is completed upon request.
 Students who have been offered admission and indicate their intent to attend Cortland by paying a deposit will automatically receive an evaluation of transfer credits.
 Each evaluation will indicate the maximum number of transfer credits applicable to the SUNY Cortland degree as well as the number of credit hours needed to complete the degree.

 Permission to Transfer Credit from Another Institution Process for Continuing Students

 Current Cortland undergraduate students are eligible to complete certain courses at another institution and transfer the credits back to Cortland to meet degree requirements.
 However, matriculated students must seek permission from their academic advisor and Advisement and Transition to enroll in courses at another college.
 Students are required to seek approval prior to enrolling in the course at another college.
 Cortland reserves the right to deny transfer credit that has not been pre-approved.

-Any school of the College may designate special requirements that may not be taken elsewhere.
+Any school of the university may designate special requirements that may not be taken elsewhere.